List of roller coaster elements: Inclined dive loop

 An inclined dive loop is essentially a dive loop that has been tilted.
 Instead of exiting vertically, an inclined dive loop exits at an angle.
 The only two examples are on Hydra the Revenge at Dorney Park & Wildwater Kingdom and GateKeeper at Cedar Point.

 Inclined loop

 An inclined loop, also known as an oblique loop, is a 360° loop that has been tilted at an angle.
 It is not entered vertically, like a vertical loop, or horizontally like a helix.
 Instead, it is usually entered at an angle between 45° and 80°.
 Inclined loops can be found on B&M stand-up roller coasters, B&M Wing Coasters, and B&M Floorless Coasters.
-Examples include: Rougarou at Cedar Point; Green Lantern at Six Flags Great Adventure; Riddler's Revenge at Six Flags Magic Mountain; and The Swarm at Thorpe Park.
+Examples include: Rougarou at Cedar Point; Riddler's Revenge at Six Flags Magic Mountain; and The Swarm at Thorpe Park.

 In-line twist

 An in-line twist is a roller coaster inversion in which the rider performs a 360-degree roll.
 The in-line twist is often found on flying coasters and wing coasters, such as Galactica at Alton Towers, Batwing at Six Flags America, Superman: Ultimate Flight at Six Flags Over Georgia, Firehawk at Kings Island, Manta at SeaWorld Orlando, Raptor at Gardaland and The Swarm at Thorpe Park.
 It can be confused with a heartline roll, also known as a barrel roll.

 In a heartline roll the center of the train rotates on one axis so the height of the average rider's heart never changes, whereas during an in-line twist the train rotates around the track and there is usually little to no elevation difference in the track.
 It can also provide hangtime.